 About 75% of women have hot flashes.
 During a hot flash, the woman’s head and neck will become red and warm, and she may perspire a lot.
 A hot flash lasts from 30 seconds to 5 minutes and may be followed by a chill.
 Hot flashes can start up to 2 years before menopause, are at their worst for the 2 years after menopause, and gradually decrease over 6 years.
 About 60% of women experience hot flashes for less than 7 years and up to 15% experience them for 15 years or more.

 Fluctuating hormone levels may cause a woman to feel irritable, tired, and nervous.
-She might also have trouble sleeping, have headaches, feel dizzy, or have a rapid or irregular heartbeat.
-Lack of estrogen makes the skin of the vagina thinner, causing vaginal dryness, itching, or burning.
+She might also have trouble sleeping, have headaches, have breast tenderness, feel dizzy, or have a rapid or irregular heartbeat.
+Lack of estrogen makes the skin of the vagina thinner, causing vaginal dryness, itching, irritation, or burning.
 It can also cause pain during intercourse.
+Unlike hot flashes, vaginal symptoms do not tend to improve over time.
 Some women may experience poor bladder control and, occasionally, aching muscles and joints.

 Postmenopausal women are more likely to have osteoporosis, which is a thinning of the bones.
 Women with osteoporosis can break their hips and backbones easily.
 Older women may not even have to fall in order to break a bone.
 A woman loses 3% to 5% of her bone mass every year during the first 5 years after menopause.
 After 5 years, she loses from 1% to 2% of bone mass yearly.
 Smoking, heavy drinking, lack of exercise, and not getting enough calcium in the diet can increase a woman’s risk of bone loss.

 A doctor will make a diagnosis based on a woman’s symptoms, past medical history, a physical exam, and laboratory tests of hormone levels.